-The TP can be divided into three distinct sub-regions, respectively associated with the dominant influence of the westerlies (northern TP), Indian monsoon (southern TP), and the transition region in between, which don't have an exact boundary of each sub-region (Yao et al., 2013).
+The TP can be divided into three distinct sub-regions, respectively associated with the dominant influence of the westerlies (northern TP), Indian monsoon (southern TP), and the transition region in between.
+These sub-regions do not have an exact boundary (Yao et al., 2013).
 These different features in sub-regions motivated the need for network observations to understand the atmospheric pollutants and their possible impact on the environment.
-The APCC program currently consists of 29 stations across the TP and its surroundings covering these three distinct sub-regions.
-Among these stations, there are 27 stations for aerosol sampling and observations, 20 glaciers observed, 3 stations for snow cover observations and 138 locations

-- 145 for snow sampling once, and 6 stations for precipitation observations (Table 1 and Fig. 1).
-In addition, lake sediment cores were studied from 7 lakes across the Himalayas and TP.
-According to the distance and the extent of impact from anthropogenic activities, these stations were distributed into two major types, namely urban stations (strongly influenced by anthropogenic activities), and remote stations (weakly impacted by direct anthropogenic emissions).
-As this paper is the first dataset report based on the APCC program, we will release the carbonaceous dataset from 20 stations for aerosols, 17 glaciers (including - 150 samples from surface snow/ice, snowpit and two ice cores), 2 stations for continuous snow cover observations and 138 locations during snow cover surveys, 6 stations for precipitation, and 7 lake sediment cores across the TP and its surroundings.
+The APCC program currently consists of 29 stations across the TP and its surroundings covering these 3 distinct sub-regions (Fig. 1).
+As shown in Table 1, there is only one station (Nam Co) for observations of aerosol, glacier, precipitation, and snow cover together; one station (Laohugou) for observation of aerosol, glacier, and snow cover together; and three stations (Everest, Lulang, and Yulong) for observation of aerosol, precipitation, and glaciers together.
+Meanwhile, there are six stations for observation of aerosol and glaciers and one station (Lhasa) for observation of aerosols and precipitation.
+Besides, there are 14 stations for only observation of aerosol, 1 station (Qilian) for only observation of precipitation, 1 station (Tanggula) for only observation of glacier, and 1 station (Koktokay) for only observation of snow cover (Table 1).
+In summary, there are 27 stations supporting aerosol sampling and observations, 20 glaciers observed, 3 stations for snow cover observations, 138 locations for snow cover sampling once, and 6 stations for precipitation observations (Table 1 and Fig. 1).
+In addition, lake sediment cores were studied from seven lakes across the Himalayas and TP.
+According to the distance and the extent of impact from anthropogenic activity, these stations were distributed into two major types, namely urban stations (strongly influenced by anthropogenic activity) and remote stations (weakly impacted by direct anthropogenic emissions).
+As this paper is the first dataset report based on the APCC program, we will release the carbonaceous dataset from 20 stations for aerosols, 17 glaciers (including samples from surface snow and ice, snow pits, and 2 ice cores), 2 stations for continuous snow cover observations, 138 locations during snow cover surveys, 6 stations for precipitation, and 7 lake sediment cores across the TP and its surroundings.
 In the future, more comprehensive datasets on mercury, heavy metals, and persistent organic pollutants will also be reported gradually from the APCC program.